achyuth707/phpMyAdmin-on-my-AWS-vpc/Steps-to-deploy.md

 Web Server Instance:

-    Launch an EC2 instance in the public subnet.
-    Install and configure an HTTPD web server.
+Launch an EC2 instance in the public subnet, Install and configure an HTTPD web server.

 Backend EC2 Instance:

-    Launch an EC2 instance in one of the private subnets.
-    Install and configure HTTPD and phpMyAdmin on this instance.
+Launch an EC2 instance in one of the private subnets, Install and configure HTTPD & phpMyAdmin on backend instance.

 7. Set Up RDS MySQL Instance